On the duality between homological quantum codes of a hypermap and its dual hypermap: Quantum codes of dual hypermaps

 \subsection{Dual hypermap and Pradeep's surface code}

-There are also concepts of dual hypermaps in both topological and combinatorial sense \cite{Martin}.
-In this section, we show that the structure of Pradeep's surface code of the original hypermap will be more clear in the perspective of dual hypermap.
-We adopt the notation used in \cite{Martin}.
-A topological hypermap can be regarded as a pair \(H=(\Sigma,\Gamma)\) with \(\Sigma\) the underline oriented 2-manifold and \(\Gamma\) the hypergraph of its 1-skeleton.
-From \(H\), we can construct the \emph{topological dual} \(H^*=(\Sigma_{op},\Gamma^*)\) as a hypermap satisfying the following conditions: \begin{itemize} \item \(\Sigma_{op}\) is the surface \(\Sigma\) with opposite orientation. \item The edges of \(H^*\) are the edges of \(H\). \item There is precisely one vertex of \(H^*\) for each face of \(H\), inside that face. \item For each dart labeled \(i\) of \(H\), there is precisely one dart of \(H^*\) that goes from \(e_{\owns{i}}\) to the vertex of \(H^*\) which lies inside the face \emph{\(f_{\owns{i}}\)} that \(i\) belongs to.
-We labeled this dart \(i\) again and all darts of \(H^*\) are therefore labeled. \item The tangent vector of dart \(i\) of \(H^*\) which starts at \(e_{\owns{i}}\) must lie between tangent vectors of darts \(i\) and \(\alpha^{-1}(i)\) of \(H\) starts at the same edge. \item The darts \(i\) of \(H^*\) must lie within faces \(f_{\owns{i}}\) excepting the points \(e_{\owns{i}}\), and have no intersection or self-intersection inside the faces. \end{itemize}
+There are concepts of dual hypermaps in both topological and combinatorial sense \cite{Martin}.
+In this section, we show that the structure of Pradeep's surface code of the original hypermap will be more clear with the help of its dual hypermap.
+From a topological hypermap \(H=(\Sigma,\Gamma)\), we can construct the \emph{topological dual} \(H^*=(\Sigma_{op},\Gamma^*)\) as a hypermap satisfying the following conditions: \begin{itemize} \item \(\Sigma_{op}\) is the surface \(\Sigma\) with opposite orientation. \item The edges of \(H^*\) are the edges of \(H\). \item There is precisely one vertex of \(H^*\) for each face of \(H\), inside that face. \item For each dart labeled \(i\) of \(H\), there is precisely one dart of \(H^*\) that goes from \(e_{\owns{i}}\) to the vertex of \(H^*\) which lies inside the face \emph{\(f_{\owns{i}}\)} that \(i\) belongs to.
+We label this dart `\(i\)' again and all darts of \(H^*\) are therefore labeled. \item The tangent vector of dart \(i\) of \(H^*\) which starts at \(e_{\owns{i}}\) must lie between tangent vectors of darts \(i\) and \(\alpha^{-1}(i)\) of \(H\) which start at the same edge. \item The darts of \(H^*\) must lie within faces excepting their end points \(e_{\owns{i}}\), and have no intersection or self-intersection inside the faces. \end{itemize}